tamalchowdhury/tamalwebsite/blog/2018/5-21-quitting-is-important/index.md

 ## Conclusion

 The idea of quiting is horrible, embarrassing, and scary.
 It makes you look like a looser to other people.
 But if you quit properly, you will be left with only the things that matter to you most.

+## Comments:

+**Shamim**: I still remember the days when I was doing a job in BJMC and later created a company in Dhaka.
+My friends were running the company but I felt i need to quit.
+So, I quit from BJMC and got busy with SEO & Internet Marketing stuff. 😉

+> You quit your govt job.
+That was a big choice.